Event endedEditor's Choice

-Thousands of spectators and scores of brave competitors will gather on Dover’s Hill in Chipping Campden on Friday 30 May 2014, attending what promises to be a particularly special sporting spectacle in the form of Robert Dover’s Cotswold Olimpick Games 2014.
+Hordes of spectators and scores of valiant competitors will gather on Dover’s Hill in Chipping Campden on Friday 2 June 2017, attending what promises to a be a special sporting spectacle in the form of Robert Dover’s Cotswold Olimpick Games 2017.

-Following a milestone 400-year anniversary in 2012, the Cotswold Olimpick Games promises a fun-packed day out for local families and visitors alike, having won gold in the Tourism Experience of the Year in the Cotswolds Tourism Awards 2013.
+Running for over 400 years, the Cotswold Olimpick Games offers a fun-filled day out for local families and visitors alike, having won gold in the Tourism Experience of the Year in the Cotswold Tourism Awards 2013.

-With a plethora of unusual sporting events, a whole host of family activities and plenty of demonstrations to keep visitors entertained, the Gloucestershire custom is a highlight of the summer events calendar and has attracted attention from around the world over the years.
+With a spectrum of unusual sporting events, a whole host of family activities and plenty of demonstrations to keep visitors entertained, the summer event is a highlight of the Gloucestershire calendar and appeals to all ages.

 The Torchlight Procession is not to be missed and includes the lighting of the bonfire by the Scuttlebrook Queen, a dramatic fireworks display, followed by the unique sight of thousands of people illuminated by torchlight making their way down the hill.